shayansm2/eng-notebook/docker/readme.md

 * `-d` is for detached mode
 * `-e` is for environmental variables
 * `-p` is for port

+by running `env` inside the container (`docker exec -it containrId bin/bash`) you can see all the env variables.
 ## docker compose
 instead of running multiple containers in terminal, docker compose automate the process by writing all configurations in a **YAML** file.
 ![Untitled](static/dockerCompose.png)